HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 Able to individually edit each party members artes and save it via shortcuts.

 Pressing \ activates a ton of modified stuff thats different from the base game, its just stuff I changed to make the game feel a bit different and I guess easier?
-(Few Arte edits, all Artes cost 1 CC, very fast spell casting, weapon edits)
+(Few Arte edits, all Artes cost 1 CC, very fast spell casting, weapon edits, Swordian devices at 999 points)